TroyRobinson/Canvas-Editor/README.md

 - **Key relationships**:
   - Uses script-manager.js for script re-activation
   - Coordinates with selection.js to get selected frames
+  - Follows same cleanup pattern as code-editor.js and mode-manager.js (element replacement not innerHTML)

 #### `js/code-editor.js`
 **Purpose**: Right-side resizable code pane with bi-directional editing for HTML and CSS